Permission is granted to reproduce this in its entirety only.

 "I tell you that anyone who divorces his wife, except for marital unfaithfulness, and marries another woman commits adultery" (Matt.
 19:9)."Anyone who divorces his wife and marries another woman commits adultery, and the man who marries a divorced woman commits adultery" (Lk.
 16:18)."Some Pharisees came and tested him by asking, 'Is it lawful for a man to divorce his wife?'
 'What did Moses command you?' he replied.
 They said, 'Moses permitted a man to write a certificate of divorce and send her away.'
 'It was because your hearts were hard that Moses wrote you this law,' Jesus replied.
 'But at the beginning of creation God "made them male and female."
 "For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh."
 So they are no longer two, but one.
 Therefore what God has joined together, let man not separate.'
 When they were in the house again, the disciples asked Jesus about this.
 He answered, 'Anyone who divorces his wife and marries another woman commits adultery against her.
 And if she divorces her husband and marries another man, she commits adultery' " (Mk.
 10:2-12).

 The aforementioned Scriptures about divorce and remarriage were given by the Lord Jesus.
-Clearly, He stated marital unfaithfulness (sexual immorality) is the only cause for a divorce!
+Clearly, he stated marital unfaithfulness (sexual immorality) is the only cause for a divorce [but the only example of such was when Joseph wrongly thought Mary was sexually immoral WHEN THEY WERE PLEDGED to be married and he was going to "divorce" (Mt.
+1:19) her]!
 Hence, if one divorces his spouse for any other reason besides sexual immorality, regardless what that reason is, he is indicted by these verses!
 If such a person would then "marry" another, not only would he be committing adultery, but the person he "marries" would likewise be committing adultery!
 All people, who have never been married, need to know these facts before they consider marrying someone who might not be eligible for marriage again, namely a divorced person.
 When we consider passages like 1 Cor.
 6:9,10 and Rev. 21:8, we can only conclude that an adulterous marriage, as referred to in Matt.
 5:32 and 19:9, will result in both parties being thrown into the lake of fire, that is, unless that ceases and they find forgiveness for their adultery.

 Divorce in Jesus' Day